httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 # Introduction

-Specifying the syntax of new HTTP header (and trailer) fields is an onerous task; even with the guidance in {{?RFC7231}}{: section="8.3.1"}, there are many decisions -- and pitfalls -- for a prospective HTTP field author.
+Specifying the syntax of new HTTP header (and trailer) fields is an onerous task; even with the guidance in {{Section 16.3.2 of HTTP}}, there are many decisions -- and pitfalls -- for a prospective HTTP field author.

 Once a field is defined, bespoke parsers and serializers often need to be written, because each field value has a slightly different handling of what looks like common syntax.

 This document introduces a set of common data structures for use in definitions of new HTTP field values to address these problems.
-In particular, it defines a generic, abstract model for them, along with a concrete serialization for expressing that model in HTTP {{?RFC7230}} header and trailer fields.
+In particular, it defines a generic, abstract model for them, along with a concrete serialization for expressing that model in HTTP {{HTTP}} header and trailer fields.

 An HTTP field that is defined as a "Structured Header" or "Structured Trailer" (if the field can be either, it is a "Structured Field") uses the types defined in this specification to define its syntax and basic handling rules, thereby simplifying both its definition by specification writers and handling by implementations.